Yes! Right now, we are offering a $2020 Discount for every DTS Student who is enrolled in a DTS in 2020!

 For your convenience, we are happy to offer multiple options to receive your payments.
 The most convenient is our totally secure Online Payments page, where you can use your credit card through PayStation.
 Alternatively, we accept money transfers, cheques, and direct bank deposits.
 On site, you can pay on our EFT/POS machine, or with cash.

-The DTS at Marine Reach YWAM is 5 months long.
-The first 12 weeks are spent in Lecture Phase at our Training Centre in Tauranga, New Zealand.
-The next 2 months are spent on Outreach Phase, with one final week back at our Training Centre to graduate and commission the students!
-See the School’s Page for more info on what the Lecture Phase involves, and the individual Stream Pages for what your outreach could look like!
+The DTS Lecture Phase at Marine Reach YWAM is 3 a month course at our Training Centre in Tauranga, New Zealand.
+The next 2 months are spent on DTS Outreach Phase, with one final week back at our Training Centre to celebrate, graduate and commission the students!
+See the “What is DTS?” for more info on what the DTS involves, and the individual Stream Pages for what your Outreach could look like!

 Your fees cover tuition, accommodation, food, stream activities, and all school-related transportation costs for the 12 weeks of Lecture Phase, including a school field trip to experience first hand New Zealand’s beauty and wildlife.
 Your fees also include all your meals, flights, accommodation, transport, field supplies and visas required during your 8 weeks of Outreach.